lil-lab/nccg/README.md

 2. Stanford parser (BLAH)
 3. CCG Supertagging (BLAH)

+# Pre Requisite

+ - java 8.0.
+ -

 # Instructions for using the code

+It is best to use the code with Eclipse.
+Instructions below assume you are using Eclipse.

 ## Import the code in Eclipse

+- Import all the java projects in nn-amr-dev and nn-ccg-parser.

 ## Build the model or use a saved model